 Revere covers 10 square miles or 6,400 acres.
 Local officials have identified approximately 397 acres in Revere as vulnerable to flooding, amounting to approximately 6.2 percent of the land area in Revere.
 The number of structures in each flood area was estimated by applying the percentage of the total land area to the number of structures (previously assumed to be 13,335, this number was escalated to 15,142 proportionate to population growth between 2000 and 2021) in Revere; the same number of structures used by HAZUS-MH for the hurricane and earthquake calculations.
 The HAZUS-MH analysis described in the previous update used a value of \$257,200 (2002 dollars) which was adjusted to 2021 dollars, resulting in an updated building replacement value of \$370,900.
 This was used to calculate the total building replacement value in each of the flood areas.
-Low damage estimates were assumed to be 10 percent of the building replacement value while high damage estimates were assumed to be 50 percent of the building replacement values, as suggested in the FEMA September 2002 publication, "State and Local Mitigation Planning how-to guides" (Page 4-13).
+Low damage estimates were assumed to be 10 percent of the building replacement values, as suggested in the FEMA September 2002 publication, "State and Local Mitigation Planning how-to guides" (Page 4-13).
 These calculations are not based solely on location within the floodplain or a particular type of storm.